ucmo-cs/GitWorkshop/Workshop.md

 $ git diff feature1..feature2
 ```
 # 7. Working Remotely with Branches
-First get latest from GitHub, other people may have made changes
+First get latest commits from GitHub, other people may have made changes
 ```
-git fetch --all
+$ git fetch --all
 ```
 Now let's share some code, our feature1.
 ```
 $ git push origin feature1
 ```
-We can also push the current branch (feature2)
+We can also try to push the current branch (feature2)
 ```
-git push origin HEAD
+$ git push origin HEAD
 ```
 But notice we're missing "up-to-date"
 ```
-git status
+$ git status
 ```
 And plain `git push` fails...
 ```